JulianBell106/lamulettipizza/PROJECT.md

 # VendorApp — Project Bible
-> Last updated: April 2026 — Session 2 (Market Research, Pitch Deck, Setup)
+> Last updated: April 2026 — Session 3 (Order Submission Design)
 > Read this file at the start of every session to get fully up to speed.

 ---